Exponential Lower Bounds on the Generalized Erd\H{o}s-Ginzburg-Ziv Constant: Introduction

 \section{Introduction}

 In 1961, Erd\H{os}, Ginzburg, and Ziv \cite{Erdos1961} proved that among any $2n - 1$ integers, some $n$ of them sum to a multiple of $n$.
-Equivalently, among every sequence (with repetition) of $2n - 1$ elements in $C_n := \ZZ/n\ZZ$, some $n$ sum to zero.
+Equivalently, among every sequence (with repetition) of $2n - 1$ elements in $C_n := \ZZ/n\ZZ$, some $n$ sum to zero (for brevity, given a sequence, we call a subsequence of length $n$ an \textit{$n$-subsequence}).

 This result led naturally to the study of restricted-length zero-sum subsequences in finite abelian groups.
 Recall that the exponent $\exp(G)$ of a finite group is the largest order among its elements.